anildbest83/aws-cogntio-.net/README.md

 # aws-cogntio-.net
-AWS Cognito Implementation with .Net SDK
+AWS Cognito Implementation with .Net SDK.

+This is a .Net Core WebAPI project for Cognito User SignUp, VerifyAccessCode, SignIn, UpdateUserAttributes and DeleteUser.